OpenRepeater/scripts/RasPi-B+-RasPi-2/README.md

 - Perform final tasks.... (edit php ini file and stuff)
 - Reboot
 - Login to admin site:  https://ip_address/  user:admin password:openrepeater
+- Follow the wizard for you first time setup.
+You can log in afterwards to change more settings.